Dreamworld Express: Rolling Stock

 The Baldwin locomotive was originally used during the First World War in France before being relocated to Queensland for use on the cane fields.

 A second steam locomotive, built by Perry Engineering in 1951, which had also seen service at a Queensland sugar mill, was purchased and put into service on the railway.
 Until the late 1990s, the railway operated with both steam locomotives in peak periods.
 The railway then shifted to operations on a rotational basis, with one train being serviced while the other would operate normally.

 The two locomotives could each tow carriages to cater for up to 160 passengers at a time.
 A set of covered cars were mostly used on the railway, with a set of uncovered carriages, now disposed of, being rarely used unless both trains were operating.
 A carriage with disabled access was always added to the end of at least one of the operating trains.

 The steam locomotives were replaced with a diesel replica in 2013.
 The Perry Locomotive was relocated to the Australian Narrow Gauge Railway Museum Society (ANGRMS) at Woodford, Queensland, where it remains under restoration.
-The Baldwin locomotive was retained by Dreamworld and is currently on display outside Central Park Station.
+The Baldwin locomotive was retained by Dreamworld and is currently on display outside Central Park Station, albeit with the tender removed.

 New passenger carriages with accessible seating were introduced in July 2022, following the refurbishment of the ride.